11th Airborne Division: Knollwood Maneuver

 The 11th Airborne, as the attacking force, was assigned the objective of capturing Knollwood Army Auxiliary Airfield near Fort Bragg in North Carolina.
 The force defending the airfield and its environs was a combat team composed of elements of the 17th Airborne Division and a battalion from the 541st Parachute Infantry Regiment.
 The entire operation was observed by McNair, who would ultimately have a significant say in deciding the fate of the parachute infantry divisions.

 The Knollwood Maneuver took place on the night of 7 December 1943, with the 11th Airborne Division being airlifted to thirteen separate objectives by 200 C-47 Skytrain transport aircraft and 234 Waco CG-4A gliders.
 The transport aircraft were divided into four groups, two of which carried paratroopers while the other two towed gliders.
 Each group took off from a different airfield in the Carolinas.
 The four groups deployed a total of 4,800 troops in the first wave.
 Eighty-five percent were delivered to their targets without navigational error, and the airborne troops seized the Knollwood Army Auxiliary Airfield and secured the landing area for the rest of the division before daylight.
-With its initial objectives taken, the 11th Airborne Division then launched a coordinated ground attack against a reinforced infantry regiment and conducted several aerial resupply and casualty evacuation missions in coordination with United States Army Air Forces transport aircraft.
+With its initial objectives taken, the 11th Airborne Division then launched a coordinated ground attack against a reinforced infantry regiment and conducted several aerial resupply and casualty evacuation missions in coordination with USAAF transport aircraft.
 The exercise was judged by observers to be a great success.
 McNair, pleased by its results, attributed this success to the great improvements in airborne training that had been implemented in the months following Operation Husky.
 As a result of the Knollwood Maneuver, division-sized airborne forces were deemed to be feasible and Eisenhower permitted their retention.